Introduction to Equity Research Jobs

 Fresh graduates typically start from this position, depending on their academic credentials.
 You start at the Junior analyst level, this is where you learn about the 10-20+ companies your team (usually you and your boss) are responsible for by updating the earnings models and industry models (primarily Excel and Access-Based), summarizing any news or recent developments that would probably have an effect on the valuation of your companies, and writing research notes on company news and earnings.

 Once you are comfortable with all this your manager will start bringing you into conversations with clients, allowing you to discuss with them, this is where you can start building your own reputation.
-After spending a few years at this position, you would probably get promoted as an Associate
+After spending a few years at this position, you would probably get promoted to an Associate

-Portfolio manager or Vice President
+4. Portfolio Manager or Vice President

-The more business you bring in, the faster your salary and bonus will shoot up, and your title will move to Senior Analyst and followed by the Managing Director.
+The more business you bring in, the faster your salary and bonus will shoot up, and your title will move to Senior Analyst and followed by Managing Director.